-- > Orientation should be landscape. - Please be mindful of the time limit for your presentation.
-A good rule of thumb is 1-2 slides per minute. - > Use action words to reinforce ideas rather than complete sentences. - Check the spelling and grammar. - It is often more effective to have bulleted points appear one at a time so that the audience listens to the presenter rather than reading the screen. - > No commercialism.
+- > Orientation should be landscape. - ➤ Keep in mind the time limit for your presentation.
+A good rule of thumb is 1-2 slides per minute. - > Use action words to reinforce ideas rather than complete sentences. - > Check the spelling and grammar. - It is often more effective to have bulleted points appear one at a time so the audience listens to the presenter rather than reading the screen. - > No commercialism.
 Company/Organisation-branded templates should not be used.